EvanDiamantidis/TryHackMe/Vulnversity/README.md

 <br />

 Now that we know which port the webserver is running on, the next step is to identify hidden directories.
-I will be using `dirsearch` for this task, however you can proceed with `gobuster` as instructed on the task.
+I will be using `dirsearch` for this task, however you can proceed with `gobuster` as instructed.

 Make sure to use the correct port for this step, as the webserver is not running on a default one on this box.